OdatNurd/OverrideAudit/README.md

 represents a dependency for an installed package is displayed in `<Angle Brackets>`.

-### `OverrideAudit: List Package Overrides` ###
+### `OverrideAudit: Override Report` ###

-This will display a list of all packages that have any overrides, listing all of the files that are overridden.
+This will display a list of all packages for which there are overrides of any type, *simple* or *complete*.
+For each such package, a condensed version of the indicators from the Package Report are displayed, indicating whether the package in question is `[S]`hipped, `[I]`nstalled or `[U]`npacked.

-The list of overrides prefixes each package with a shorter version of the flags that indicate it's type (*Shipped*, *Installed* or *Unpacked*) and lists both *Simple* as well as *Complete* overrides.
+A package which is a *complete* override is indicated by text to this effect appearing next to it in the output line.

+Any *simple* overrides that a package has will be listed below it in the report.

 ### `OverrideAudit: Diff Package Override` ###